MetaMask/action-require-additional-reviewer/README.md

   - This action uses the commit hash of the original base branch head to identify the workflow that created the release PR, in order to download the artifacts of that workflow.
   - Merging the base branch into the PR branch is fine.
 - **should not** be left open for extended periods of time.
-  - If your repository has a lot of `workflow_dispatch` events and a release PR is left open for a long time, there's a chance that this action will fail to extract the ID of the workflow that created the release branch.
+  - If your repository has a lot of `workflow_dispatch` events and a release PR is left open for a long time, eventually this action will fail to extract the ID of the workflow that created the release branch.
 This action only searches the first 100 successful `workflow_dispatch` events targeting the PR base branch for the workflow run that created the release PR.

 ## Contributing